-We all carry and store fat in different ways.
-For some, a moment on the lips really is a lifetime on the hips; for others, a decadent weekend away indulging in everything that is good in the world reveals itself around the waistline.
-Then for some, the first sign of gaining a few pounds is a puffier, rounder face.
+We all carry and store fat in different ways—and for some, the first sign of gaining a few pounds is a puffier, rounder face.
 And, unlike any other area of the body, your face is not the easiest area to cover up until you've managed to get it back to where you want it to be.

 "There is no exercise that is going to specifically target the fat on your face," says personal trainer Gemma Yates.
 "It's a case of any exercise will do as long as you do it.
 And I'm talking cardio here: You need to get your heart rate up and into that fat-burning zone by working at a high intensity.
 It also results in EPOC—excessive post-exercise oxygen consumption—where your body works hard to repay the oxygen deficit from exercise for up to 24 hours later.
 In other words, you burn more calories afterward than you would be working out at a lower intensity."

-You don't need to be a rocket scientist to realize that cutting out fast food will help you lose weight, but more specific than that, it's about reducing the amount of sodium you're consuming which your takeaway is filled with.
-If you have too much salt in your system, your body clings onto all the water it can so it doesn't dehydrate which is why your face can look puffy.
-Of course, salt (sodium chloride) is necessary to regulate hydration levels and to assist in nerve and muscle activity but the UK guidelines for sodium intake are 6g salt (2.4g sodium).
+You don't need to be a rocket scientist to realize that cutting out fast food will help you lose weight, but more than that, it's about reducing the amount of sodium you're consuming.
+If you have too much salt in your system, your body clings onto all the water it can so it doesn't dehydrate, which is why your face can look puffy.
+Of course, salt (sodium chloride) is necessary to regulate hydration levels and to assist in nerve and muscle activity but the CDC recommends that Americans consume less than 2,300 milligrams (mg) of sodium per day as part of a healthy eating pattern.
 If you're not able to eat a home-cooked meal three times a day, be sure to check the salt contents of any packets.